JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/currencies.md

 ```

-And that is all.
-Now we are able to sum money in different currencies.
+Note that the first function calls the second one.
+We have finished with addition, and now we can sum money in different currencies.

 ```jldoctest currency
 julia> Dollar(1.3) + CzechCrown(4.5)